Lee DeRamus

-Lee Collins DeRamus (born August 24, 1972) is an American former professional football wide receiver in the National Football League (NFL).
-He was selected in the sixth round of the 1995 NFL draft and played two seasons with the New Orleans Saints.
+Lee Collins DeRamus (born August 24, 1972) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He played college football for the Wisconsin Badgers and was selected in the sixth round of the 1995 NFL draft and played two seasons with the New Orleans Saints.

 Born in Stratford, New Jersey, and raised in Winslow Township, New Jersey, DeRamus attended Edgewood Regional High School.